 Solo 401(k) Plans

 A Solo 401(k) plan works differently, as this is a retirement plan set up for small business owners.
 In this case, as a business owner, you would be both employer and employee.
 For this reason, show the contribution to your 401(k) on tax Form 1040.
-Record the amount on line 28 for self-employed SEP, SIMPLE, and qualified plans in the Adjusted Gross Income section of Form 1040.
+For the 2017 tax year, you record the amount on line 28 for self-employed SEP, SIMPLE, and qualified plans in the Adjusted Gross Income section of Form 1040.

 What About IRA Accounts?